HathorNetwork/hathor-wallet-mobile/QA_NANO_CONTRACT.md

 	- If the message "The informed address does not belong to the wallet" is the failure message, it happens when you are using the wallet service.
 Make sure to disable it and reload the wallet.
 - Dismiss the modal by tapping outside its area
 - Remove the input
-- [ ] Check a validation message of error appear under the input:
+- [ ] Check if a validation message of error appeared under the input:
 	- It should informe the field is required
 	- it should be in color red
-- [ ] Check the "REGISTER NANO CONTRACT" button is disabled
+- [ ] Check if the "REGISTER NANO CONTRACT" button is disabled
 - Type any input
-- [ ] Check the validation error message disappear
+- [ ] Check if the validation error message disappeared

 ### Change network
 - Navigate to the *Settings* screen
-- Go to "Network Settings"
+- Go to "Network Settings" > Understand disclaimer > Customize
-- Understand disclaimer
-- Customize
-- [ ] Check you not see the fields:
+- [ ] Check if the following fields are hidden, you should not be able see them if Wallet Service is disabled:
 	- "Wallet Service URL (optional)", and
 	- "Wallet Service WS URL (optional)"
-- If you see the mentioned fields check they are empty or do it by your own before following the next instructions
+- [NOTE] If you see the mentioned fields because you have Wallet Service enabled, check they are empty or do it by your own before following the next instructions.
 - Set "Node URL" the input "https://node1.nano-testnet.hathor.network/v1a/"
 - Set "Explorer URL" the input "https://explorer.alpha.nano-testnet.hathor.network/"
 - Set "Explorer Service URL" the input "https://explorer-service.nano-testnet.hathor.network/"